Refer A Friend

 Registered Nurse - North Otago

-If you want to use your workday to truly make a difference and help every Plunket baby to have the best start to life, join us as a Registered Nurse working across the Waitaki district, this is a 0.7FTE permanent role.
+If you want your workday to truly make a difference and help every Plunket pēpi have the best start in life, this is your opportunity!
+We’re looking for a Registered Nurse to join our passionate team in the Waitaki district (Oamaru South to Palmerston) in a 0.7 FTE permanent role.

 Te Whiwhinga mahi | The opportunity